aybchan/coordination-games/README.md

 Coordination games on graphs
 ===================

 This is a Python command line program for generating experimental data for [coordination games][1] on graphs.
-We are interested in how many iterations of strategy updates for players in these games it takes to reach Nash equilibria.
+We are interested in how many strategy deviations it takes to reach Nash equilibria in such games.

 ----------

 How it works
 -------------

-Undirected graphs of a specified size (number of nodes) are randomly generated with edges between any two nodes added with a random probability.
+Hypergraphs[2] of a specified size (number of nodes) are randomly generated with edges between any two nodes added with a random probability.

-Each node (player) then selects a non-empty set of strategies from a power set of a specified number of strategies (i.e for a 2-strategy game, each player randomly chooses an element from {{a}, {b}, {a,b}}).
-Each player picks one strategy from its set of strategies.
+Hypergraphs are graphs with hyperedges.
+A hyperedge can have have more than two nodes as members as opposed to conventional graphs where an edge is always a relation between two nodes.

-We then iterate through each node and update its strategy if it can improve its payoff (defined as the number of connected nodes picking same strategy) until we reach a strategy picking for all players that is a Nash equilibrium (no player can profitably deviate).
+Each node (i.e. a 'player' or 'agent') then selects a non-empty set of available strategies from a power set of a specified number of strategies (i.e for a 2-strategy game, each player randomly chooses from {{a}, {b}, {a,b}}).
+Each player picks one strategy from this set of available strategies.

-We consider graphs with unweighted edges, weighted edges, and [hypergraphs][2] (i.e. able to have more than two nodes in an 'edge').
+We then iterate through each player and change its strategy if it can improve its payoff (defined as the aggregate weight of all hyperedges with strategies in common) until we reach an overall strategy picking for all players that is a Nash equilibrium (i.e. no player can profitably deviate with all other players' strategies staying the same).

 ----------